JinYang88/JinYang88.github.io/_pages/includes/intro.md

 Master's (2020) degree from Sun Yat-Sen University in <a href="http://inpluslab.com/">InPlus Lab</a>, under the supervision of <a href="https://www.cse.cuhk.edu.hk/lyu/">Prof. Zibin ZHENG </a>.

-My research concerns the AIOps, anomaly detection, log analysis, which aims to provide a more reliable cloud system.
+My research concerns AI for infrastructure, including AIOps, anomaly detection, log analysis, which aims to provide a more reliable cloud system.

 Our project <a href="https://github.com/logpai">LogPAI</a> provides an end-to-end solution to